qiyfoundation/Qiy-Scheme/use-cases/UC01 Acquire Access to Qiy Trust Network.md

         )
 ```

-## 4. The Qiy App persists the Qiy Node Credentials
+## 4. The Qiy App persists the Qiy Node Credential
 ## 5. The Qiy App requests the Qiy Trust Network to create a Qiy Node

 The [Qiy App](../Definitions.md#qiy-app) requests the [Qiy Trust Network](../Definitions.md#qiy-trust-network) to create a [Qiy Node](../Definitions.md#qiy-node) using a [Qiy Node Create Request](../Qiy%20Node%20Protocol.md#qiy-node-create-request).